The Future of the Brazilian Gambling Market| 30 April, 2020

 UK bookmaker William Hill described the potential legalisation of a regulated Brazilian gambling market as “one of the most significant events in gaming history”.

 Other operators meanwhile are also reported to of shown interest.
-One Ladbrokes spokesperson said, “The Brazilian market has enormous potential with a population that has long enjoyed a love affair with football…” Football, the nation’s much-loved sport, would be in huge demand if Brazil were to legalise betting and may just be the catalyst needed to help the market grow exponentially in 2019 and beyond.
-For those looking to find out the latest football scores then you need look no further than 777score, the ideal site for those eager to know sport and football results from around the world at the click of a button.
+One Ladbrokes spokesperson said, “The Brazilian market has enormous potential with a population that has long enjoyed a love affair with football…” Football, the nation’s much-loved sport, would be in huge demand if Brazil were to legalise betting and may just be the catalyst needed to help the market grow exponentially in 2020 and beyond.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp